Third-Party Claim Attorneys Tacoma

 Client-Focused 3rd Party Claims Attorneys Help Injured Workers Pursue Alternate Avenues of Financial Recovery after Workplace Accidents in King County, Lewis County, Pierce County, Thurston County, and Throughout WA

-The attorneys of Smith Duran Law diligently pursue maximum compensation and justice on behalf of injured workers throughout the state.
+If you have been injured at work, our Tacoma-based Lawyers at Smith Duran Law will diligently pursue maximum compensation and justice on behalf of injured workers throughout the state.
 Many injured workers may not fully understand their rights when a third party causes the work accident that injured them.
 But pursuing a third-party claim when also obtaining workers’ comp benefits can be a complex process.
 Let our experienced legal team make sure that you get the full measure of financial recovery you need after being hurt on the job through no fault of your own.

-If your work injury or illness may have been caused by the legal fault of a third party outside of your employer, reach out to our third-party claim attorneys in Washington State for a free initial consultation to discuss your eligibility for pursuing a third-party personal injury claim.
+If your work injury or illness may have been caused by the legal fault of a third party outside of your employer, reach out to our third-party claim attorneys in Tacoma, Washington for legal advice and a free initial consultation to discuss your eligibility for pursuing a third-party personal injury claim.

 What Is a Third-Party Claim?

 A third-party injury claim refers to a legal claim that a worker who suffers a work-related injury or occupational disease files against a person or company not associated with their employer.
 An injured worker is typically limited to pursuing workers’ compensation benefits, rather than filing a personal injury claim against their employer.
 However, when a third party bears legal responsibility for causing the worker’s injury, the worker can pursue an injury claim against that third party.
-Injured workers can pursue both workers’ comp and third-party injury claims since third party claims can provide compensation for losses not available under the workers’ compensation system.
+Injured workers near Tacoma can pursue third-party injury claims and workers’ comp for compensation since third party claims can provide compensation when losses are not available under the workers’ compensation system.

 Under Washington law, you have the right to pursue a third-party claim for a work injury.
 However, if you fail to timely exercise that right, the Washington Department of Labor & Industries can petition the court to have your third party claim assigned to L&I who can then pursue compensation from the third-party responsible for your work injury.